Super Battle Golf

 It sucks.

 The game is $70, with an in-game cash shop and battlepass.
 The battlepass has it’s own mini-battlepasses, with timed challenges for maximum FOMO.
-If there’s a way to make more then 3 loadouts for a given class, I haven’t found it in the labyrinthine menus.
-Getting the game to even launch for the first time is a pain, not a huge pain, but a pain.
+If there’s a way to make more than 3 loadouts for a class, I haven’t found it in the labyrinthine menus.
+Getting the game to even launch for the first time is a pain; not a huge pain, but a pain.

 Every update also seems to make the game slightly worse.
 The most annoying one for me is that helicopters seem to have some sort of animation culling turned on now when they’re far away from me, and given that helicopters are in the sky, they are usually far away from me.
 It makes it look like a Pokemon game.